oracle/oci-compute-jenkins-plugin/README.md

 ## Contributing
-Oracle Cloud Infrastructure Compute Plugin is an open source project.
+OCI Compute Plugin is an open source project.
 See [CONTRIBUTING.md](https://github.com/oracle/oci-compute-jenkins-plugin/blob/master/CONTRIBUTING.md) for more details.

-Oracle gratefully acknowledges the contributions to Oracle Cloud Infrastructure Compute Plugin that have been made by the community.
+Oracle gratefully acknowledges the contributions to OCI Compute Plugin that have been made by the community.